dweb-camp-2019/meshnet/prodnet/README.md

 1. SSH into the first device with `ssh admin@192.168.88.1`, then run [sxtsq/sxtsq-ap.rsc](sxtsq/sxtsq-ap.rsc), then reboot the device with `/system reboot` and it will acquire the new IP address `192.168.88.2`

-1. Upgrade and SSH into the second device, then run [sxtsq/sxtsq-client.rsc](sxtsq/sxtsq-client.rsc), then reboot the device with `/system reboot` and it will acquire the n ew IP address `192.168.88.3`
+1. Upgrade and SSH into the second device, then run [sxtsq/sxtsq-client.rsc](sxtsq/sxtsq-client.rsc), then reboot the device with `/system reboot` and it will acquire the new IP address `192.168.88.3`

 ### MikroTik Wireless Wire (60 GHz)